23 Easy Ways to Make Lifelong Friends

 8. JOIN A GROUP, CLUB, OR ORGANIZATION

-Facebook and Meetup are great places to find such groups!
+So, follow your passions!
+Facebook and Meetup are great places to find such groups.

 9. DROP OFF A COFFEE TO SOMEONE

-This is just a super easy way to get out and talk to someone.
-Every time I do it, I get to have some built-in girl time for a few minutes to help me get through the day!
+This is just a super-easy way to get out and talk to someone.
+Every time I do it, I have built-in friend time for a few minutes to help me get through the day!

 10. HAVE A PARTY

 Celebrate the change in season, and use it as an excuse to build community!
-If you have kids, throw out some kid things like bounce houses, yard toys, or slip n slides.
+At the beginning of summer, throw a party with bounce houses, yard toys, or slip n slides.

 This can be as easy or complicated as you want!

-Related Post: 5 Ways To Get The MOST Out of Summer With The Kids
+Related Post: 5 Tips To Get The MOST Out of Summer With The Kids

 11. JOIN A BOOK CLUB

-Annual trips are a fantastic way to nourish the relationships we have.
-I may not get to see my friends and family every day anymore, but I know that there are sacred times of the year.
+Annual trips are a fantastic way to grow your relationships.
+I may not get to see some friends often, but I know that there are sacred times of the year.

-We’re even planning some bigger future trips that will get us more out of our comfort zones and create awesome memories.
+So, plan small and large trips with friends that get you out of your comfort zones and create awesome memories.

 This is a brilliant way to build your neighbor community!